groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 final Annotator annotator = new Annotator("YOUR_DOCUMENT_DIRECTORY/input.pdf");
 ```

-### Configuring Annotation Properties
+### Configuring annotation properties

-This is where you can get creative.
-Let's set up an annotation with multiple replies (perfect for collaborative workflows):
+Each annotation object inherits from the base `Annotation` class, which exposes properties such as background color, author, and reply list.
+Below we set a custom background color and attach two replies to demonstrate collaborative feedback.

 ```java
 // Create replies for collaborative feedback